Cooper-Young, Memphis

-Cooper-Young is an eclectic neighborhood and historic district in the Midtown section of Memphis, Tennessee, named for the intersection of Cooper Street and Young Avenue.
+Cooper-Young is a neighborhood and historic district in the Midtown section of Memphis, Tennessee, named for the intersection of Cooper Street and Young Avenue.
 The entrance to the neighborhood is marked by the Cooper-Young Trestle, a 150 ft long steel sculpture which depicts homes and businesses found in the neighborhood.
 Created by metal artist Jill Turman, the sculpture was dedicated in 2000, and has become a source of community pride and identity.
-In 2012, Cooper-Young was listed on the American Planning Association's 10 Great Neighborhoods in the U.S list.
+In 2012, Cooper-Young was listed on the American Planning Association's 10 Great Neighborhoods in the U.S. list.